sscien/pecgs-pipeline/README.md

 These columns will change depending on which pipeline variant is being used and are listed for each pipeline in the section below.

++ project
+  + used in WXS pipelines.
+Specifies project specific cofigurations.
+Currently, this is used in selecting BED files for VAF rescue in TinDaisy.
 + disease
   + used in WXS pipelines.
 Specifies the cancer type of a given case.
+Is used in two places in the pipeline
-Is used in the druggability pipeline for the `-at` annotate trials keyword.
+    + Is used in the druggability pipeline for the `-at` annotate trials keyword.
 For the annotate trials keyword to be used, disease must be one of the following: ['MM', 'CRC', 'CHOL'].
 If disease is not one of the values in the previous list, then the disease will default to '' and annotate trials keyword will not be used in the druggability pipeline.
+    + Is used to select the VAF rescue bed file to use with TinDaisy.
+If the project is PECGS, CHOL, MM, and CHOL are valid diseases and a bed file will be selected specfic to those cancer types that has been made for the PECGS project.
+If project is TCGA, then all cancer type abbreviations in TCGA are valid.
+Otherwise, a default list of 299 genes from the pancan driver paper will be used.

 For file and directory path inputs, there will be two columns in the run list: one specifying the filepath, and another specifying the [universally unique identifier (UUID)](https://en.wikipedia.org/wiki/Universally_unique_identifier) of the file.
 The file uuid is for tracking purposes, so if you don't care too much about that you can just use integers or make up a random string here.
 For PE-CGS runs please use the uuid for the file that is in the bammap.